daPhyre/Chloe.js/README.md

 Since COJSGE 0.9, the engine focuses on full support for both desktop and mobile HTML5 games.

-This is still an experimental JavaScript code, which can and may change radically.
-Future versions are not promised to be compatible with the current one.

 The code included is:
  * reference.md		- All about the project, and how to use it
  * cojsge.js 		- The engine